How Many Verb Tenses Do You Need?

 If you decide to learn traditionally, you’ll find it difficult, time-consuming, and boring.

-But why not learning them with games, music, movies, etc.?
+But why not learn them with games, music, movies, etc.?

 Once you start to understand the patterns of the most common Italian verbs, it’s actually pretty easy.